<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1649193785390737&amp;ev=PageView&amp;noscript=1">

 You may also like:

-Podcast Market Research Thought Leadership
+Podcast Market Research Market Insights

 *This episode of Ponderings from the Perch is brought to you by Rival Technologies.
 Ranked among the world's most innova...